 Watch the Otis James’ success story below (he brings old-fashioned crafting to people).

 Once you get the basics right, you should request that the customers that visit your store review you.
 In a Search Engine Land survey, 72% of consumers said that positive reviews made them trust a local business more.

 Social proof matters.

 The obstacle is that customers are much more likely to post their negative experiences online, rather than positive.

-So, first, you need to encourage and remind your customers to review your business on their android device, their iPhone and iPad (for those running around town with them).
+So, first, you need to encourage and remind your customers how easy it is to review your business on their android device, their iPhone and iPad (for those running around town with them).